LukeShortCloud/rootpages/src/programming/devops.rst

 Ollama provides many different models.
 These are categorized by how many billions (B) of parameters the use.
 The higher the number, the more accurate it is but at the cost of more memory usage.
 The download size of a model is usually also the minimum size of VRAM needed to run the model.
 [55]

-For PCs, use Ollama 8B.
+For PCs, use Ollama 8B for ChatGPT 3.5 quality.
 It is a 5 GB download.
 [56]

 .. code-block:: sh